-Even in the wake of Brexit, and widespread economic uncertainty, international business and trade continues to grow across Europe.
-Facilitating that growth, employee mobilisations to corners of the globe previously considered ‘unreachable’ have become commonplace.
+In the midst of widespread economic uncertainty as a result of the COVID-19 Pandemic, many organisations are using this time to re-evaluate their global business model and consider new strategies which will allow international business and trade to continue to grow, not just within Europe but all around the globe.
+Facilitating that growth, employee mobilisations to corners of the globe previously considered ‘unreachable’ will continue to become commonplace.
 Although the expansion of an organisation’s global footprint, undoubtedly brings exciting opportunities, it also brings a spectrum of challenges - not least those falling into the category of ‘employee taxes’.

 Preparing for Global Mobility

 From fledgling companies taking their first steps into an overseas territory - to established multinationals with far-reaching commercial interests, achieving a satisfactory standard of global tax compliance is never an easy process.
 Whenever a business reaches out into a foreign jurisdiction and mobilises employees from their home location, a variety of important, universal factors must be reviewed, analysed and documented - and that process is complicated by the notion that each factor is intrinsically linked to the others.